supermemo-wiki/SuperMemoAssistant.Wiki/README.md

 | :----------------------------------------------------------- | :----------------------------------------------------------- | :----------------------------------------------------------- | ---- |
 | <img src="https://github.com/supermemo/SuperMemoAssistant.Documentation/blob/master/resources/SuperMemoAssistant.Plugins.PDF/subpdf.png?raw=true" alt="subpdf"  /> | ![redsection](https://github.com/supermemo/SuperMemoAssistant.Documentation/blob/master/resources/SuperMemoAssistant.Plugins.PDF/redsection.png?raw=true) | ![orangesect](https://github.com/supermemo/SuperMemoAssistant.Documentation/blob/master/resources/SuperMemoAssistant.Plugins.PDF/orangesect.png?raw=true) |      |

+#### **PDF Deletion**

+Your PDFs are held in SM binary, which can be located in SM:  **Search -> Other registries -> Binary**.
+If you delete topic from knowledge tree, it will not delete it from binary.
+This you need to do manually after deleting topic, if you don't want unnecessary things to make your **collection size** larger.

 #### ** FAQ **

 Q: Concept verification error: hook is not a child of root!